-Our Amalfi road trip itinerary took us to three of the most famous beach towns: Positano, Ravello and namesake Amalfi.
-And both the drive and the actual towns were breathtaking.
+Our Amalfi Coast road trip itinerary took us to three of the most famous beach towns: Positano, Ravello and namesake Amalfi.
+And both the Amalfi Coast drive and the actual towns were breathtaking.
 Although the steep hills could be scary, the never-ending azure and tiny coastal villages infused us with wonder.
 Deep blue as far as the eye could see, in easily one of the most beautiful places on Earth.

 – To enjoy the many things to do in Amalfi, stay between 7 to 10 nights.
 However, it’s still doable on a long weekend.

 Choose where you want to start your road trip.
 We flew in from Rome, where the Amalfi Coast drive is about 3.5 hours away.
 Naples, however, has an airport and is closer: just 65 km away.
 Take your pick to start the amazing Amalfi Coast road trip!

 Amalfi Coast Road Trip: The Italian Tyrrhenian in 6 Days!

 Your Amalfi Coast road trip itinerary will depend on your start point: Rome or Naples.
 We took 6 days, starting in Rome and then visiting Pompeii, Positano, Amalfi, and Ravello, with 4 nights on the Amalfi Coast.
 I still would have added 2 to 4 more nights in these cute villages, seeing more of Positano and Ravello.
 I would’ve also loved to add a day boat trip to Capri as well as some trekking in the mountains to our Amalfi Coast drive!

 We landed on Rome in the evening, rented a car and stayed on the outskirts of the city.
 We needed our rest before the start of our big Amalfi Coast drive adventure!